msalemor/azure-appservice-to-mssql-fw-otions/README.md

 Other Options:

-- You could use a NAT Gateway to use just one IP from the WebApp to the Azure SQL
+- You could use a NAT Gateway to use get and use just one IP from the WebApp on the Azure SQL firewall settings

 Routing:

-- Traffic will be routed out to the Internet
+- Traffic will be routed out to the Internet into the Paas service (in this case the Azure SQL)
-- Only traffic from the allowed IPs will be allowed to ingress the Azure SQL
+- Only traffic from the allowed IPs will be allowed to ingress the Azure SQL defined on the firewall rules

 Automation:
 - This code can add the WebApp outbound IPs to the Azure SQL programmatically